-The Aboriginal site recorded during the current assessment (AH14306) has been assessed and allocated a rating of significance.
-A five-tiered rating system has been adopted for the significance assessment; low, low-medium, medium, medium-high and high.
-Table ii provides the summary details for significance ratings for AH14306.
+Sites AH8815 and AH11483 which are confirmed as being situated within the Boyer Road Precinct, have been assessed and allocated a rating of significance.
+A five tiered rating system has been adopted for the significance assessment; low, low-medium, medium, medium-high and high.
+Table iii provides the summary details for significance ratings for the recorded sites.
 A more detailed explanation for the assessment ratings are presented in section 8.
-Section 9 of this report presents a statement of social significance provided by Rocky Sainty for the recorded site and the study area more broadly.
+Section 9 of this report presents a statement of social significance provided by Rocky Sainty for the four recorded sites and the study area more broadly.

-Table ii: Summary significance ratings for recorded Aboriginal sites
+Table iii: Summary significance ratings for recorded Aboriginal sites